AriFordsham/GHCWiki/type-functions-status.md

 - Constraint simplification:

+  - [\#2767](https://gitlab.haskell.org//ghc/ghc/issues/2767) & [\#3208](https://gitlab.haskell.org//ghc/ghc/issues/3208) (`idInfo` panic)
+  - [\#3297](https://gitlab.haskell.org//ghc/ghc/issues/3297): Rank-n types: In `TcTyFuns.flattenType`, we need to pull out type families below foralls -maybe pull out if possible, but definitely improve the error message
+  - Implicit parameters: In `TcTyFuns`, we need to normalise IP constraints, too (in `normDict` and `substDict`).
   - [\#3330](https://gitlab.haskell.org//ghc/ghc/issues/3330): typechecker goes into a loop
-  - [\#2767](https://gitlab.haskell.org//ghc/ghc/issues/2767) & [\#3208](https://gitlab.haskell.org//ghc/ghc/issues/3208) (`idInfo` panic)
   - [\#2664](https://gitlab.haskell.org//ghc/ghc/issues/2664) (typechecker diverges; actually, it's after Tc9, probably during zonking)
   - [\#2102](https://gitlab.haskell.org//ghc/ghc/issues/2102) & [\#2715](https://gitlab.haskell.org//ghc/ghc/issues/2715) (superclass equalities)

     - To fix superclass equalities (specifically getting the coercion evidence), we could introduce a kind of typelet just for evidence.
 In fact, re-use `HsBind.VarBind` and make its right-hand side a specially data structure describing evidence construction, instead of being a general `HsExpr`.
 That evidence construction generation can have a case for extracting superclass constraints.
 The desugarer than has to generate the case expression bringing the equality in scope from that.
     - What about filtering the `EqInst`s in `TcSimplify.addSCs`.
 We need them, don't we?
 But they give rise to `Var`s, not `Id`s, and we haven't got selectors.
-  - Rank-n types: In `TcTyFuns.flattenType`, we need to pull out type families below foralls.
-  - Implicit parameters: In `TcTyFuns`, we need to normalise IP constraints, too (in `normDict` and `substDict`).

 - GADT: